FAQs

 For high pressure sodium lamps, replacement is recommended after 10,000 hours of operation.
 Metal Halide lamps depreciate in output much quicker than HPS lamps and group re-lamping is recommended after 8,000 hours of operation (under normal operating conditions).
 Some lamp failure can occur before these recommended intervals and single lamp replacement should be considered where necessary.

-We always recommend speaking with a licensed electrician before deciding what voltage to use to run your luminaires.
-The luminaire voltage will be noted on the product label.
-A luminaire with a product label stating “120V-240V” will accept any one of these 3 voltages: 120,208 or 240 and will automatically sense the supplied voltage to ensure the same output to the light source regardless of the input voltage.
+We always recommend speaking with a licensed electrician before deciding what voltage to use for your luminaires.
+The voltage will be noted on the product label.
+A lamp with a product label stating “120V-240V” will accept any of these 3 voltages: 120,208, or 240.
+It will automatically sense the supplied voltage to ensure the same output to the light source regardless of the input voltage.
 A luminaire with a product label stating “277V” will only accept a voltage of 277V.

 When it comes to lighting, we typically recommend going with the highest voltage available at your facility, which will also be the most efficient.
 By using a higher voltage for your application, you can lower driver and conductor losses and increase efficiencies.
 But you should always consult with your electrician in advance to ensure you have an adequate power supply for your lighting and other equipment, including HVAC.
 They will need to consider your facility’s capacity, conductor sizes, circuit loads & voltage drop.